cyberphone/doc/research/cbor-considerations.md

 against a CBOR document schema of some kind.</i>

 ### Layering
-Recent drafts consider certain aspects of CBOR encoding (including Numeric Reduction), to belong to an "application profile" residing in another API layer.
+Recent drafts consider certain aspects of deterministic CBOR encoding (including Numeric Reduction), to belong to an "application profile" residing in another API layer.